Plagiocephaly and Baby Flat Head Syndrome: A Parent’s Guide - Baby Chick

 What Is Plagiocephaly?

 The best way to assess the shape of your baby’s head if you’re concerned about a flat spot or baby flat head is to look at it from the top.
-Fortunately, plagiocephaly does not usually impact your baby’s brain development, as the brain is very protected.5
+Fortunately, plagiocephaly does not typically impact your baby’s brain development, as the brain is well-protected.5

 Additionally, don’t be alarmed if their head is the shape of a cone when they are born vaginally.
 It is not plagiocephaly — instead, it is due to the pressure of the birth canal.
-This will typically resolve within a few days or weeks at the most.8
+This typically resolves within a few days or weeks at most.8

 What Is Torticollis?